Dec 30, 2023

 Mozart's room was located on the fourth floor behind the courtyard.
 The fifth floor, where Rupert Pokorny's photo studio (visible above) was to be located, was added in July 1888.
 For the purpose of this addition, which was commissioned by the house owner Bernhard Hirsch, a plan of the fourth floor was drawn up.
 On this plan Mozart's room is very easy to identify: it is the only single room beside a chimney, with a window to the courtyard, and its own access from the stairs.
 The dimensions of this room were 3.6 x 4.3 x 3.4 x 4.3 meters, with the floor area being about 14.9 square meters.
 The door to the left of the room, visible on the plan, was obviously a later structural change, as the small individual room turned out to be unrentable at a certain point.

 Walther Brauneis's claim that at this address Mozart was a tenant of Adam Isaac Arnsteiner, is not supported by any source (Brauneis 1991, 325).
 The mistaken concept that Mozart had close relations with the Arnsteiner family is based on Volkmar Braunbehrens's imagination (Braunbehrens 1988, 76f.) which seems to have been inspired by Hilde Spiel's biography of Fanny Arnstein (Spiel 1978, 119f.).
+The erroneous claim that Fanny Arnstein "was Mozart's landlady for eleven months beginning in August 1781" has even soaked into the more recent Mozart literature (Wolff 2012, 59).
 The relevant entry in the 1788 Josephinische Steuerfassion shows that Mozart's room was let by the house owners.
 Rent for Mozart's room was a modest 100 gulden a year.

 Mozart's room ("10 Ein Zimmer u Keller Eigenthümer 100 [gulden]") on the fourth floor of Stadt 1175 listed in the 1788 tax register (A-Wsa, Steueramt B34.5, fol.
 216).